Astik-2002/LQR-control-for-fixed-wing-UAV/README.md

 # LQR-control-for-fixed-wing-UAV
 The following code is a novice attempt to design a flight control algorithm for common hobby grade rc aircrafts.
+This project aims to compare the performance of full state optimal feedback control with conventional control strategies like PID.
+Integral action has been implemented in the State space system of the aircraft in order to remove the steady state error and efficient trajectory tracking.
+First, a proof of concept analysis was performed in MATLAB.
+Stability and control parameters of skysurfer x8 UAV were used to design the controller.
+The control algorithm is currently in process of being implemented on arduino for flight test validation on ADAPT mk1, a twin engine micro UAV designed and fabricated in-house.
 Please feel free to leave suggestions and comments